 - At the University of Tampere, the programme combines Gender Studies and feminist research with social science research traditions.
-The programme is part of the Global Society framework at the School of Social Sciences and Humanities.
-Thus, the students have the unique possibility to benefit from the wide range of courses offered by the other programmes within the framework, and gain new points of view in the joint groups of students from several Master’s programmes in the School.
+The programme is part of the Global Society framework at the Faculty of Social Sciences.
+Thus, the students have the unique possibility to benefit from the wide range of courses offered by the other programmes within the framework, and gain new points of view in the joint groups of students from several Master’s programmes in the Faculty.

 - gained interdisciplinary understanding on gendered and sexualized society

 - skills and knowledge to work independently with central theoretical and methodological traditions of the research on gender and sexuality, feminisms, gender equality and production of knowledge and power

 - comprehended how gender and sexuality organize social life and its material-discursive practices, institutions, body, interaction and identities

 - learnt to design, conduct and report critical academic research on gender and sexuality in society